alpa-projects/alpa/benchmark/alpa/resharding/README.md

 ```
 python3 benchmark.py --suite n-to-m
 ```
 The result will be saved in `tmp/n_to_m_result.json`.
 In this set of experiment, we move to more complicated cases where both the sender mesh and receiver mesh have multiple nodes.
 For more details, please refer to `perf_n_to_m_suite` in `suite.py`.

 If you only want to run one test case,
 ```
-python3 benchmark.py --suite 1-to-m --n-nodes 1 --gpu-per-node 4
+python3 benchmark_cross_mesh_resharding.py --suite n-to-m --case case1 --resharding-mode send_recv --resharding-loadbalance-mode normal
 ```
+Here, I take case1 as example and you could choose other cases by refering to `suite.py`.
+Same as above, you could specify the configurations for cross mesh resharding.

 ## Result